Great Lakes Shipwreck Museum, Whitefish Point - Terrific Museums, Crisp Point Lighthouse, M-123 Tahquamenon Scenic Byway

 If you do decide to walk along the white sands of the beach, avoid the sand dunes, which are a protected natural area.

-Northern Lights Over Whitefish Point Lighthouse - Great Lakes Shipwreck Museum
+Northern Lights over Whitefish Point Lighthouse - Great Lakes Shipwreck Museum

 Northern Lights over Whitefish Point Lighthouse | photo via @pat _morgan_images